-Proponents of a land use action containing structures or other objects that may exceed the height standards defined in FAR Part 77 as applied to each Airport must submit notification of the proposal to the FAA where required by the provisions of FAR Part 77 and by the California Public Utilities Code, sections 21658 and 21659.
-(See Appendix B of this Compatibility Plan for the complete text of FAR Part 77.
-The boundaries of the FAA notification area for each Airport are shown in Chapters 4 through 9.)
-Notice to the FAA is accomplished by filing Form 7460-1, Notice of Proposed Construction or Alteration, via the FAA's Obstruction Evaluation / Airport Airspace Analysis (OE/AAA) website (https://oeaaa.faa.gov/oeaaa/external/portal.jsp).
-The FAA will conduct an "aeronautical study" of the object(s) and determine whether the object(s) would be of a height that would constitute a hazard to air navigation.
+Proponents of a land use action containing structures or other objects that may exceed the height standards defined in 14 CFR Part 77 as applied to the Santa Barbara Municipal Airport must submit notification of the proposal to the FAA where required by the provisions of Part 77 and by the California Public Utilities Code, sections 21658 and 21659.
+(See Appendix B of this Compatibility Plan for the complete text of Part 77.
+The boundaries of the FAA notification area for Santa Barbara Municipal Airport are shown in Chapter 4.)
+Notice to the FAA is accomplished by filing Form 7460-1, Notice of Proposed Construction or Alteration, via the FAA's Obstruction Evaluation / Airport Airspace Analysis (OE/AAA) website completed Part 77 notification form (Form 7460-1) to the FAA, if applicable, and a copy of the final FAA findings from its aeronautical study (i.e., notice of determination letter).

+(https://oeaaa.faa.gov/oeaaa/external/portal.jsp).
+The FAA will conduct an "aeronautical study" of the object(s) and determine whether the object(s) would constitute a hazard to air navigation.
 These requirements apply to all objects including structures, antennas, trees, mobile objects, and temporary objects, such as construction cranes.

-- a) Local agencies shall inform land use action proponents of the FAA notification requirements. - b) Any proposed land use action that includes construction of a structure or other object and that is required to be submitted to the ALUC for a consistency review shall include a copy of the completed FAR Part 77 notification forms (Form 7460-1) to the FAA, if applicable, and a

-- copy of the final FAA findings from its aeronautical study (i.e., notice of determination letter). - c) The requirement for notification to the FAA shall not trigger an airport compatibility review of an individual land use action by the ALUC unless the General Plan of the local agency in which the land use action is to be located has not been deemed consistent with this Compatibility Plan.
+- a) Local agencies shall inform land use action proponents of the FAA notification requirements. - b) Any proposed land use action that includes construction of a structure or other object and that is required to be submitted to the ALUC for a consistency review shall include a copy of the c) The requirement for notification to the FAA shall not trigger an airport compatibility review of an individual land use action by the ALUC unless the General Plan of the local agency in which the land use action is to be located has not been deemed consistent with this Compatibility Plan.